Viktor, Yulia feud holds key to EU deal with Ukraine

 No-one doubts Yanukovich’s desire to sign with the EU.
 And, on the surface, the Tymoshenko issue ought to be easy to solve.

-EU mediators have offered Yanukovich a way out, suggesting he pardon her so she can go to Germany for medical treatment for the back trouble that has kept her in hospital under prison guard for most of her sentence.
-[ID:nL6N0HU2KE] That would avoid the need for time-consuming changes to legislation.
+EU mediators have offered Yanukovich a way out, suggesting he pardon her so she can go to Germany for medical treatment.
+That would avoid the need for time-consuming changes to legislation.

 With this option, Yanukovich would get a hefty pat on the back from the 28-member EU and land a deal that would earn him a niche in history.